Princess-Ajose/booking-flight-api/README.md

 # booking-flight-api
-This is another Zuri task on server routes module on flight booking.
+This is another Zuri task working with json server routes module on flight booking.